-We are now offering #COVID19 booster doses to eligible Ohioans.
-If you received the Pfizer or Moderna vaccine series and are either 65 or older, or if you are 18 or older and have underlying conditions, or live or work in a setting that puts you at risk for exposure, you can get a booster dose 6 months after your second dose.
+We are now offering #COVID19 booster doses to fully vaccinated recipients ages 16 or older.
+Those who received the Pfizer or Moderna vaccines can get a booster dose 6 months after the second dose (or third dose if immunocompromised).
 All Johnson & Johnson vaccine recipients can get a booster dose at least 2 months after the first dose.
 [Call to action, such as "Walk-in appointments available every day from 8 a.m. to 6 p.m." or "Call XXX-XXXX or visit www.ourwebsite.com to make an appointment."]